r3-os/r3/src/r3/src/lib.md

 <div class="admonition-follows"></div>

-> **Relation to Other Specifications:** Inspired from the μITRON4.0 specification.
+> **Relation to Other Specifications:** Inspired by the μITRON4.0 specification.
 CPU Lock and Priority Boost correspond to a CPU locked state and a dispatching state from μITRON4.0, respectively.
 In contrast to this specification, both concepts are denoted by proper nouns in the R3 RTOS.
 This means phrases like “when the CPU is locked” are not allowed.
 >
 > CPU Lock corresponds to `SuspendOSInterrupts` and `ResumeOSInterrupts` from the OSEK/VDX specification.